brunomsantiago/excel_exporter/readme.md

 ```

 ### 4. Retrieve the Current Date and Time
 This exporter was created for periodically updated spreadsheets.
 So it also important to include the time and date of the dataset.
-These can be retrieved usion datetime module.
+These can be retrieved using datetime module.
 ```python
 from datetime import datetime